 Read related Tribune coverage:

 Houston's bus overhaul, planned for years but rolled out literally overnight in 2015, has led to an increase in bus ridership, bucking state and national trends.
-Many are taking notice. [link]
+Many are taking notice.
+[Full story]

 After spending years as a target of Dallas activists, I-345 is now among a list of U.S. highways that a national group thinks should be torn down.
-But a lot may have to happen before city leaders decide the freeway's fate. [link]
+But a lot may have to happen before city leaders decide the freeway's fate.
+[Full story]

 A private firm says global interest in American infrastructure will finance the billions they need to develop a bullet train from Dallas to Houston.
-Experts and critics are more skeptical. [link]
+Experts and critics are more skeptical.
+[Full story]